1949–50 FA Cup: Second round proper

 The matches were played on Saturday, 10 December 1949.
 Six matches were drawn, with replays taking place later the same week.
 One of these replays went to a second replay.

 Third round proper

-The 44 First and Second Division clubs entered the competition at this stage, along with the three strongest finishers from the previous season's Third Division, Rotherham United, Reading and A.F.C.
-Bournemouth.
+The 44 First and Second Division clubs entered the competition at this stage along with Rotherham United, Reading and Bournemouth & Boscombe Athletic.

 The matches were scheduled for Saturday, 7 January 1950.
 Nine matches were drawn and went to replays, with one of these going to a second replay.
+Weymouth, Yeovil Town and Nuneaton Borough were the last non-league clubs left in the competition.

 Fourth round proper

 The matches were scheduled for Saturday, 28 January 1950.
 Six games were drawn and went to replays, which were all played in the following midweek match.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 11 February 1950.
 There were three replays in total, each taking place four days later.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 4 March 1950.
 There were no replays.